 We built a well in Esupetai.
 The aquifer we struck has some of the cleanest water in Africa, and will support the surrounding villages for up to 65 more years.

-Founded in 2010, The WellBeing Foundation is a community of caring and committed volunteers.
-We work together to raise money and put it to use for the benefit of all life on Earth.
-When we learned of the Maasais' struggle to find drinking water in Esupetai, Kenya, we built a well to sustain the local Maasai for 65 years.
-Now that the people are taken care of, we are fighting for the survival of the endangered elephants in the Tsavo National Park of Kenya.
-Although our focus will change, our mission remains the same – to create well-being for the whole world.
-Come back to see the status of our projects, and know exactly what difference your donation is making for the world!
+Founded in 2010, The Wellbeing Foundation is a community of caring and committed volunteers.
+We work together to raise money and put it to use for the benefit of all.
+When we learned about the Maasai struggle to find drinking water in Esupetai, Kenya, we built a well to sustain them for 65 years.
+We then turned our attention towards the survival of endangered elephants in the Tsavo National Park of Kenya.
+Now we are gearing up to build a school in Kenya.
+Because when the children of Kenya gain a good education, good things happen.
+Water goes further.
+Wildlife thrives.
+Minds grow stronger.
+Our focus will change with each completed project, but our mission remains the same – to create wellbeing for all.
+Visit us often and learn how your donation is making the world a better place.

 Support the David Sheldrick Wildlife Trust by fundraising.

 Build a wall to protect the well from wildlife (elephants play hard!)